Brennall/ACKS_SRD/Chapter02.md

 |Template:               |Magical Scholar
 |------------------------|------
 |Proficiencies:          |Magical Engineering, Collegiate Wizardry
-|Starting&#160;Equipment:|Well-kept ceremonial codex with **slumber**, rune-etched staff, blue mage’s cassock, leather belt, low boots, backpack, theurgical implements (level 1), quill and ink, 1 week’s iron rations, 55gp
+|Starting&#160;Equipment:|Well-kept ceremonial codex with slumber, rune-etched staff, blue mage’s cassock, leather belt, low boots, backpack, theurgical implements (level 1), quill and ink, 1 week’s iron rations, 55gp

 **Magical Scholar:** This pre-generated template represents a curious magical scholar from an organized guild of mages.
 The template is ready for adventure.
 However, if your loremaster’s INT is 13 or greater, you may pick one or more additional general proficiencies and starting spells before play if you’d like (see **Starting Proficiencies** in Chapter 4 and **Spell Repertoire** in Chapter 5 of *ACKS*).